masterpointio/masterpoint.io/content/updates/understanding-the-terraform-check-block-feature.md

 * [References](#references)

 ## Overview
 Terraform offers multiple ways to ensure the accuracy of the infrastructure configuration with standard HCL features and syntax.
-These include defining validation conditions for input variables and specifying preconditions and postconditions for resources, data sources, and output.
+These include defining [validation conditions for input variables](https://developer.hashicorp.com/terraform/language/expressions/custom-conditions#input-variable-validation) and specifying [preconditions and postconditions](https://developer.hashicorp.com/terraform/language/expressions/custom-conditions#preconditions-and-postconditions) for resources, data sources, and output.

 With the release of version 1.5.0, Terraform has expanded its infrastructure validation capabilities by introducing the `check` feature.
 It allows testing assertions for the whole configuration with independent blocks as part of the infrastructure management workflow.
 A `check` block requires specifying at least one, but possibly multiple, assert blocks.
-Each assert block should include a `condition` expression and an `error_message` expression, matching the current [Custom Condition Checks](https://developer.hashicorp.com/terraform/language/expressions/custom-conditions#custom-conditions).
+Each assert block includes a `condition` expression and an `error_message` expression, matching the current [Custom Condition Checks](https://developer.hashicorp.com/terraform/language/expressions/custom-conditions#custom-conditions).
 All `check` blocks will be evaluated as the last step of the Terraform `plan` and `apply` operations.

 ## How could this feature benefit my infrastructure?
 Unlike the previously mentioned options, `check` blocks are not coupled with the lifecycle of a specific resource, data source, or variable.
 A check can validate any attribute of the infrastructure or the functionality of the resource itself in the Terraform runs.